leventguner/data-science-certificate-program/README.md

 # data-science-certificate-program
-This repository contains lecture content for ITU Ginove Data Science Certificate Program which is created and held by Levent Güner.
+This repository contains lecture content for ITU Ginova Data Science Certificate Program which is created and held by Levent Güner.